axiell/imu-api-dotnet/README.md

     The set of columns to be associated with the *name* argument.

-The `Module` class `SAddFetchSets` method is similar except that multiple sets can be registered at one time.
+The `Module` class `AddFetchSets` method is similar except that multiple sets can be registered at one time.

 The results are returned as if you had supplied the columns directly to the `Fetch` method.